 One way you can help protect the fisheries is to stop violations before they happen.
 The watchful eyes of everyone who fishes can deter possible violators.
 If you see an offence, think ORR: Observe, Record, Report.

 Observe what the person is doing.
 Some common violations are:

 - fishing in a closed area

 - damage to fish habitat and pollution

-- Date, time and location (e.g.: nearest town, fishing location)
+- the date, time and location (e.g., nearest town, fishing location, stream, address)

 Privacy Notice Statement